Association of Rocky Mountain College and University Mail Services

 Article III - MEMBERSHIP

 Members shall be welcome without regard to race, religion, national origin, disability, gender, age, color, or sexual orientation.
-ARMCUMS shall provide membership to individuals and institutions.
+ARMCUMS shall provide membership to individuals, institutional members and emeritus members.

 - Individual Membership.
 Individual membership is open to any college or university employee responsible for or managerially associated with a college or university mail service department and who is otherwise employed by a college or university.
 An Individual Member has one vote and is eligible to hold office and serve as a Director.